 DIVERT’s specialist ‘Custody Intervention Coaches’ meet young offenders during the period immediately following their arrest whilst they are being held in police custody, which is considered as an opportune ‘teachable moment’ to address their vulnerabilities.
 Their role is to provide information, advice and guidance which includes developing a plan that support individuals away from crime and into positive career opportunities.
 DIVERT sits outside of the criminal justice system and their coaches are independent of the police investigation, so all conversations are completely confidential.

-Bounce Back works in partnership with Divert to broaden the support package and opportunities.
-Operating in 5 London prisons as well as in the community with a focus on skills training and support into employment our role in the project is to work with the coaches to engage with individuals in one of 2 ways.
+Bounce Back works in partnership with DIVERT to broaden the support package and available opportunities.
+Operating in five London prisons as well as within the Community with a focus on skills training and support into employment, our role in the project is to work with the coaches to engage with individuals in one of two ways.
 If they do go to prison after they are arrested, Bounce Back can support and train them in custody and work with them as a regular point of contact through to release.
-Alternatively, if people don’t receive a custodial sentence, and remain in the community Bounce Back provides training and offers joint support for the individuals to gain skills or employment.
+Alternatively, if an offender does not receive a custodial sentence and they remain in the community, Bounce Back provides them with training and offers joint support for them to gain beneficial skills or employment.

 VCTF is Bounce Back’s Violent Crime Task Force Intervention programme.
 It is another collaboration with the Metropolitan Police which is designed to reduce the prevalence of violence committed by young adults across London.
 The VCTF programme aims to build on the success of DIVERT by taking referrals from their coaches for anyone aged 14+ who live in London and are concerned in violent crime.
 Our dedicated VCTF team then support them into sustainable education, skills training and further development opportunities, ideally with employment and ongoing support as an endgame.
 They primarily accept offenders who have decided to make positive change in their lives and will work with them to offer a way forward that diverts them away from offending and gang exploitation.